confluentinc/examples/multiregion/docs/multiregion.rst

 An ``ISR`` list (in-sync replicas) includes brokers that have a given topic-partition.
-The data is copied from the leader to every member of the ISR before the producer gets an acknowledgement.
+The data is copied from the leader to every member of the ISR before the producer gets an acknowledgment.
 The followers in an ISR can become the leader if the current leader fails.

 An ``Observer`` is a broker/replica that also has a copy of data for a given topic-partition, and consumers are allowed to read from them even though the *Observer* isn't the leader–this is known as “Follower Fetching”.
-However, the data is copied asynchronously from the leader such that a producer doesn't wait on observers to get back an acknowledgement.
+However, the data is copied asynchronously from the leader such that a producer doesn't wait on observers to get back an acknowledgment.

 |Follower_Fetching|